tslavchev-alumni/gtfsrt-audit-dbt/ARCHITECTURE.md

 # Architecture Overview

+This document serves as a navigational overview of the repository, pointing to the primary components and their roles in the system.
+Detailed design rationale lives in [portfolio.md](./portfolio.md).

 ## High-level flow
 Lambda -> S3 -> Snowflake (canonical views + tasks) -> dbt -> semantic layer (Cortex)